notMeet/Email-Marketing-App/README.md

 3. Lambda Function: Merges email template with contact list and sends personalized emails using SES
 4. EventBridge: Triggers the Lambda function on a scheduled basis
 5. SES: Sends personalized emails to contacts
+6. IAM: Manages access and permissions for the Lambda function to interact with DynamoDB, S3, and SES